Social Security Calculator

 The program is mainly operated on a pay-as-you-go system, which means that today's workforce pays the SS taxes, and the monthly income is distributed to today's beneficiaries.
 Most funds come from employee/employer contributions that are withheld from paychecks in the form of payroll taxes, which are collected under the authority of the Federal Insurance Contributions Act (FICA), hence why they are often called FICA taxes.
 The Social Security Administration (SSA), which is the federal organization in charge of SS, levies a 12.4% tax on earnings, which is usually split in half between employee and employer (self-employed taxpayers will pay the full amount in the form of a self-employment tax).

-The amount of tax a person has to pay is capped above a certain income level; in 2018, the cap is $128,400.
+The amount of tax a person has to pay is capped above a certain income level; in 2022, the cap is $147,000.
 Earnings above this level of income are not subject to social security tax.
-This means that regardless how much money a person earns, anyone who earns at least $128,400 will pay a maximum of $7,960.80 in 2018.
-This limit is subject to annual change in order to stay up-to-date with inflation.
+This means that regardless of how much money a person earns, anyone who earns at least $147,000 will pay a maximum of $9,114 for employees and $18,228 for self-employed in 2022.
+This limit is subject to change annually in order to stay up-to-date with inflation.

 Income Tax on Benefits